Posted on Dec 05, 2019

 [DocPanel] How can a patient ensure they are not misdiagnosed?

 Any patient concerned about multiple sclerosis should seek the opinion of an experienced neurologist.
-Some neurologists sub-specialize in MS - they would be recommended for a second opinion.
+Some neurologists sub-specialize in MS - which would be the best option.

 A multiple sclerosis MRI is difficult to read.
 Imaging exams should be interpreted by a board-certified radiologist with a certificate of added qualification (CAQ) in neuroradiology.
-Often times the initial exams are interpreted by general radiologists, especially when performed in the emergency setting.
-A second opinion read by an experienced neuroradiologist can add immense value.
+Keep in mind that scans are often initially interpreted by general radiologists, especially when performed in the emergency setting.
+A second opinion on medical imaging from an experienced neuroradiologist can add immense value.